The Full Monty (musical): Subsequent international productions

 In 2003, the musical was translated to Danish and played at the closed-down Tuborg Brewery bottling plant in Copenhagen, and the story was changed to the men being let off from Brewers.
 The role of Jerry (renamed Jesper in Danish) was played by the actor/comedian Peter Mygind.
 The musical ran from October 30 until December 20, 2003.

 An Australian production opened at the State Theatre in Melbourne on 6 January 2004 (after previewing from 31 December 2003), featuring Matt Hetherington, David Harris, Paul Mercurio, Michael Veitch, Queenie van de Zandt and Val Jellay.
 It was not commercially successful, with the Melbourne season closing early and a Sydney season cancelled.

 A production opened in the Czech Republic in Liberec in 2005.
 The show translated literally as Donaha! is currently played in 3 different theatres in Czech Republic.

 In South Korea, the musical was performed in Korean at 'Yeon-gang Hall' (theatre) in Seoul, from November 25, 2006, to February 25, 2007.
 Comedian Jeong Jun-ha (as Dave) was one of the cast.

 A South African production starring Judy Page as Janet Burmeister, played in Cape Town (Artscape Theatre) and Johannesburg (The Johannesburg Civic Theatre) from July through October 2008.
-Page won the Naledi Theatre Award for best Actress in a Musical.
-It was directed by David Bowns and produced by Creative Entertainment.
+The production was nominated for Best Musical and Judy Page won the Naledi Theatre Award for best Actress in a Musical.
+It was directed by David Bowns and produced by Johan Kruger for Creativentertainment.

 In regional theatre, the Paper Mill Playhouse, Millburn, New Jersey presented the musical in June–July 2009, starring Elaine Stritch as Jeanette.

 A production directed by Thom Southerland ran at the Broadway Studio in Catford, South East London, in November 2009 and then transferred to the Off West End at the New Players Theatre from December 3, 2009, through January 2, 2010.

 In 2013, a French adaptation was produced by TV producer Gilles Ganzmann, and played for a short time on stage in Paris.
 Although it was short-lived, it got rave reviews.
 The book and most of the songs were adapted in French by Nathaniel Brendel.
 A couple songs were adapted by Baptiste Charden.
 The show was choreographed by Fauve Hautot.

 A Philippine version was staged at the RCBC Plaza starring Mark Bautista, Arnel Ignacio, Marco Sison, OJ Mariano, and Jamie Wilson.

 In 2017, a revival was staged at the National Theatre in Melbourne, Australia.
 The cast featured mostly local actors, as well as special guest appearances (during certain performances) from Australian Idol finalist Rob Mills, AFL footballer Brodie Holland, and radio presenter Anthony "Lehmo" Lehmann.
 The show ran from March 3 through March 19.

 A Spanish language production opened on October 27, 2021 at the Teatro Rialto in Madrid, with Samuel Gómez as Jerry, Falco Cabo as Dave, José Navar as Harold, Gustavo Rodríguez as Malcolm, Piñaki Gómez as Horse, Carlos Salgado as Ethan, Marta Arteta as Pam, Silvia Villaú as Georgie, Begoña Álvarez as Vicki, and Marta Malone as Jeanette.